 Are you paying too much for too many different pieces of software?
-Do you sense that your martech stack has become bloated, swollen with too many unnecessary items?
-Find out how you can conduct an effective audit of your martech stack, trim off that excess, and enjoy a freshly streamlined set of tools in 2018.
+Do you sense that your martech stack has become bloated, and swollen with too many unnecessary items?
+Find out how you can conduct an effective audit of your martech stack, trim off that excess, and enjoy a freshly streamlined set of tools in 2024.

-1. List the software.
+1. List the software

 The first step is to write down every single martech solution you have.
 Every piece of software from every part of your marketing department goes on the list.
 Dig into the software stashes of other departments to find out what software, new or old, they may have that relates to marketing needs.

 In the process of making this list, you’ll probably realize that your martech stack is far more bloated than you thought.
 How many vendors are involved in your marketing department’s life right now?
 According to research, the average number of martech vendors per marketing department has risen dramatically in recent years.
-From 2016 to 2017, in the space of just one year, the marketing technology landscape expanded from 4,891 companies to 5,381 companies — a change of about 40%.
-Back in 2011, there were only about 150 providers of martech solutions.

 Chances are, many of those vendors have come knocking on your department’s door, hence the martech bloat you are now facing as you stare at your list of software tools.

-2. Understand the function.
+2. Understand the function

 Once you’ve got your comprehensive list, find out what each kind of software does.
 You may need to do some research yourself or discuss the software with someone who uses it more often than you do.
 What’s important here is gaining a working knowledge of the function of the tool, so you can classify it.

-3. Organize the stack.
+3. Organize the stack

 Now that you have your list of software tools, you need to organize your martech stack.
-Some experts suggest visually organizing your stack through a circuit-board design or flow chart.
+Some experts suggest visually organizing your stack through a circuit board design or flow chart.
 Whether you use a visual design or a text-based approach, focus on getting the tools into the right categories.
 Which software solutions currently help you handle social media?
 Which ones assist with lead generation, customer retention, or content management?
 Sort your martech stack by the tasks it performs or by marketing trends it supports.

-4. Evaluate the tools.
+4. Evaluate the tools

 Here’s the hard part.
 It’s time to evaluate every piece of software you have, based on its performance.
 You’re going to need some hard facts here, including key performance indicators specific to that martech solution’s function.
 For example, how many actionable, reliable leads did your lead-generation software yield in the past month or year?
 Do you have a duplicate tool that’s doing better?
-Perhaps there is new software on the market that could out-perform your current system.
+Perhaps there is new software on the market that could outperform your current system.

 In creating an evaluation that is bias-free, it pays to go numerical.
 You’re going to need specific numbers here, not just general impressions; and it may take a while to get your hands on the concrete data.
 If it takes too long for your team to collect the necessary facts and figures, that may be a sign that your martech stack is neither as integrated or as effective as you hoped.

-One company uses the following criteria to judge how well a martech tool is performing.
+One company uses the following criteria to judge how well a martech tool is performing: